okfn/opendatasurvey/README.md

 **NOTE**: While we are in development, after cloning, make sure you switch to the `feature/database` branch!

 1. Install Postgres 9.4 on your machine
+2. Add this line to your hosts file: `127.0.0.1 demo.dev.census.org gb-city.dev.census.org`
-2. Create a local directory called `opendatacensus` and move into it with `cd opendatacensus`
+3. Create a local directory called `opendatacensus` and move into it with `cd opendatacensus`
-3. Clone the code with `git clone https://github.com/okfn/opendatacensus .`
+4. Clone the code with `git clone https://github.com/okfn/opendatacensus .`
-4. Install the dependencies with `npm install`
+5. Install the dependencies with `npm install`
-5. Create a `settings.json` file with these contents, changing any database connection values as required:
+6. Create a `settings.json` file with these contents, changing any database connection values as required:

 ```
 {